 h) The October ‘Russian’ Revolution spills over to Ukraine – the third testing ground

-Part 2 of Allan Armstrong’s Why has Putin invaded Ukraine? outlines the development of ‘Internationalism from Below’ politics by focussing mainly on three significant contributors, Kazimierz Kelles-Kreuz in Poland, James Connolly in Ireland and Lev Iurkevich in Ukraine.
+This article has outlined the development of ‘Internationalism from Below’ politics by focussing mainly on three significant contributors, Kazimierz Kelles-Kreuz in Poland, James Connolly in Ireland and Lev Iurkevich in Ukraine.
 They challenged the two competing orthodoxies found in the Second International, when it came to the ‘National Question’.
 These were represented by Kaul Kautsky of the Social Democratic Party of Germany (SPD) and Otto Bauer and Karl Renner, members of the Social Democratic Labour Party of Austria (SDAPO), who have been called Austro-Marxists.
 These two parties operated in the Hohenzollern German and Hapsburg Austrian empires respectively.
 The first of these empires was overwhelmingly German by nationality, the second had large German, Hungarian and Slav populations.
 This led the SPD and SDAPO to adopt different approaches to the ‘National Question’.
 But common to both was their desire to retain the territorial unity of their empires.

 And underpinning such thinking was a deeper Social Democratic theory, advocated by Kautsky in particular.
 This argued for the ‘progressive’ nature of the assimilation of nationalities, nations and their peoples’ languages under capitalism and imperialism.
 Both Rosa Luxemburg and later Vladimir Lenin supported Kautsky over this and attacked the Austro-Marxists, who supported greater cultural self-determination.
 But along with Luxemburg and Lenin, the Austro-Marxists remained strong supporters of the continuation of a single territorial state, the one they hoped to inherit from the empires they lived and worked in.

 Today, we are far more aware of the importance of maintaining diversity – ecological and human.
-This forms a much sounder basis for society than the assumed ‘progressiveness’ of increased capitalist control of the environment and the capitalist homogenisation and standardisation of society.
-This new awareness has contributed to the Eco-Socialist view of the world, which understands that subjection to capitalist and imperialist conditions also leads to the environmental degradation with a decline in the number of species and reduced genetic diversity.
-This threatens humanity with another form of barbarism, previously associated by many Socialists with increasingly deadly military technologies and wars.
-So rather than the prospect of severe societal retrogression or human extinction, Eco-socialists promote re-diversification in a more environmentally sustainable society.
+The first view forms a much sounder basis for a sustainable society than the assumed ‘progressiveness’ of increased capitalist domination of the environment and homogenisation of society, once supported by most Social Democrats, as providing the basis for a future Socialism.
+We increasingly understand that subjection to capitalist and imperialist conditions leads to environmental degradation with a decline in the number of species and reduced genetic diversity.
+This threatens humanity with another form of barbarism, previously only associated by many Socialists with increasingly deadly military technologies and wars.
+So rather than the prospect of severe societal retrogression or human extinction Eco-socialists promote re-diversification in a more environmentally sustainable society.

-But an earlier and widespread Social Democratic view argued that winning increased human equality was linked to the ending of much human diversity, including ‘minor’ languages and ‘non-historic’ peoples.
-Thus, Social Democrats joined imperialist ideologues who thought that their ‘progress’ was inevitable, even when this led to the extinction of particular peoples or cultures and languages.
-Today, more people recognise that homogenisation, standardisation and linguistic assimilation usually takes place in a destructive manner under capitalist and imperialist conditions.
+But now more people recognise that standardisation and linguistic assimilation usually takes place in a destructive manner under capitalist and imperialist conditions.
 This has contributed to an understanding that the elimination of economic and social inequality is the best means to encourage greater diversity, whether it be cultural or in personal relationships.

 Wherever religious supremacy has been ended in secular states, specific religions have not been eliminated.
 This has led, not just to a growth in agnosticism, atheism and non-religious humanism, but to a greater diversity of religions.
 In the future, it is possible to envisage an analogous post nation-state society, where people are free to express their national and linguistic characteristics without the need for a state to privilege their nationality or language over those of others.
 And under such conditions assimilation and hybridisation would also occur, only it would be voluntary not coerced, as is often the case at present.